Liuhongzhi2018/LearningforIELTS/Writing_2.md

 ## 练习

-University and colleges are now offering qualifications through distance learning from the Internet rather than face-to-face interaction in the classroom.
+Advertisements .
 Do you think the advantages of this development outweigh the disadvantages?

 University and colleges: higher education, tertiary education, educational institutions/establishments